EviCoach/blusalt/README.md

     \
     Using a queue and Postgres database makes each transaction atomic.
-    Each transaction is queued and consumed one at a time and processing one transaction does not affect the other. \
+    Each transaction is queued and consumed one at a time and processing one transaction does not affect the other.
+    \
+    The updated transaction is published back to the queue on a channel that ```billing-service``` listens to.
+    The ```billing-service``` picks up the updated transaction and updates its record in the database.

 ### Seed the database before testing